kes/blog/content/posts/writing-an-elisp-sort.md

 That opening is already promising: “divide buffer into records and sort them.”

-Clicking through to the source (in my case, `~/.local/share/emacs/31.0.50/lisp/sort.el`) reveals how it works, but the docstring alone gives a decent mental model.
+Clicking through to the source (in my case, `~/.local/share/emacs/31.0.50/lisp/sort.el`) reveals how it works, but the docstring alone gives a decent mental model[^fn:1].

 We define: